-This Is The Algarve—Where The West Meets Paradise
+This Is Portugal… Where The West Meets Paradise

-We have been living here for more than eight years now, and still every day brings new delights and new things to enjoy… new moments that make you stop and relax and enjoy the Algarve’s slower pace of life and its fabulous landscape and people.
+My husband Dave and I have been living here in Portugal’s Algarve for more than 10 years now, and still every day brings new delights and new things to enjoy… new moments that make you stop, relax, and enjoy the Algarve’s slower pace of life and its fabulous landscape and people.

 This wonderful region is one of the most popular tourist destinations in Europe… and for good reason.